 Individual people are often now aware of cultural biases.

 Cultural biases often operate at an unconscious level, which means people may not be aware of them.
-These biases are ingrained through socialisation processes and can influence our perceptions, judgments, and behaviors without our conscious awareness.
+These biases are ingrained through socialisation processes and can influence our perceptions, judgments, and behaviours without our conscious awareness.
 This phenomenon is often referred to as “implicit bias” or “unconscious bias.”